 Emily Baker - Volunteer

-As drama and creative writing graduate from the University of the West of England, Emily possesses an enthusiasm for teaching future generations important life skills gained through participating in drama.
+As a drama and creative writing graduate from the University of the West of England, Emily possesses an enthusiasm for teaching future generations important life skills gained through participating in drama.

 Emily is currently a teaching assistant at various nurseries and schools throughout Bristol, working with children aged 2 to 17 years.
 In the past, she has collaborated with the Earthfall Dance group and Physical Theatre Company and she is a skilled ballroom and Latin dancer.
 This experience has helped her understand a wide range of theatre techniques ideal for teaching to children, as well as rhythm and physical movements skills.